-I’m going to share with you ladies an alternative to botox injections, which uses the exact same technology, except only it’s a naturally derived cream applied through the skin.
+I’m going to share with you ladies an alternative to injections, which uses the exact same technology, except only it’s a naturally derived cream applied through the skin.

 What’s the product I’m talking about?